openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

 Pretrained models are not suitable for batch reshaping out-of-the-box because of multiple hardcoded shapes in the model.

-# Converting a Reshape-able TensorFlow BERT Model to IR
+# Converting a Reshapable TensorFlow BERT Model to OpenVINO IR

 Follow these steps to make a pretrained TensorFlow BERT model reshape-able over batch dimension:
 1. Download a pretrained BERT model you want to use from the <a href="#supported_models">Supported Models list</a>